Helferino/Excalibur/README.md

 **Others**

-- Connect front-end part to to API so its completed as whole full-stack app
+- Connect front-end part to to API so its completed as whole full-stack app (Out of scope for this assignment)
 - Fix typing issues in typescript (1 or 2 I think)
 - Other improvements ideas/notes are in codebase